Today marks the anniversary of the Stonewall/Christopher Street Riots, which launched the modern LGBT-rights movement.

 The anniversary of Stonewall comes just two days after marriage equality came to all 50 states (and the anniversary of decisions in Lawrence v.
 Texas and Windsor v.
-United States), a major piece of the equality dream the drag queens, homeless youth and the rest of Stonewall protesters had less than 50 years ago.
-In 11 years, we’ve gone from no marriage rights to full equality across the country.
-We still have a lot to fight for, ENDA being at the top of that list, but for now, we can celebrate the ‘thunderbolt’ of equality that we have achieved:
+United States), a major piece of the equality dream the our predecessors had more than 50 years ago.
+In 11 years, we went from no marriage rights to full equality across the country.
+We still have a lot to fight for, The Equality Act being at the top of that list, but for now, we can celebrate the ‘thunderbolt’ of equality that we have achieved:

 So we keep fighting for progress, wherever we can.
 We celebrate our advances and keep chipping away at our obstacles: and this month we can celebrate both, as well as the individuals that make up our amazing community.

-In light of the Orlando massacre, it’s more important than ever to celebrate Pride.
+In light of the five year anniversary of the Pulse massacre, it’s more important than ever to celebrate Pride.
 To not be intimidated by the hate, but to instead keep rising, demand equality and fight for our very right to exist.
 What hurts the most about Orlando may be the reminder that even our own spaces, which we thought were safe, aren’t.
 Or maybe they never really were, not while hatred and prejudice still exist.
 But as we face, united, the epidemics of gun violence and homophobia, we can at least take solace in the fact that we, as a community, know how to win epidemics.